-Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Treatment Plant.
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded to Reduce the Risk of Pipe Breakage Administrati Engineers has the digital layer right now.
+A severe earthquake could damage or break the underground pipes of Cogswell Springs and Wastewater Treatment Plant.
 Such an event could be a public health issue and fire hydrants would be without water for fires.
 If Town water is not available, then sewer would not run.
 Wastewater Dept is completing an inventory, now in draft form, of the wastewater infrastructure.
 Inventory and plan contains maps, the identified issues to resolve, finances needed to fix these issues, ways to track and maintain new and future improvements.
 Projected completion in June 2019.
 The document and data are in paper format only, not digital on a computer.
 Placing this data into a municipal database will ensure the ability to update the information and rapidly access the information when emergencies occur.
-Consider Secondary Egress for Larger Subdivisions to Increase Evacuation Levels During Hazard Events Such as Wildfire, Flooding, Winter, and Wind Events (Tree Debris) Short Term 1-2 Years 65 Planning Board \$C When certain one-egress roads experience washouts, wires Lightning, Wildfire, Flood, Wind, Winter, Tree Debris, Utility Developme nts Cost is for in- kind staff and volunteer labor.
+Tropical, Fire, Public Health (Water Quality/ Disease) to receive data in digital format. n (ARM) Revolving Loan Consider Secondary Egress for Larger Subdivisions to Increase Evacuation Levels During Hazard Events Such as Wildfire, Flooding, Short Term 1-2 Years Planning Board \$0 When certain one-egress roads experience washouts, wires down, wildfires, or have downed trees, residents often cannot evacuate from home or access their homes if they were away during the event.
+Many must wait for emergency services to Lightning, Wildfire, Flood, Wind, Winter, Tree Debris, Utility Developme nts Cost is for inkind staff and volunteer labor.
 N/A